thekompanee/chamber/README.md

 export SMTP_SERVER="myotherserverisapentium.com"
 ```

-Then when you ask Chamber to give you the SMTP server:
+Then, when you ask Chamber to give you the SMTP server:

 ```ruby
 Chamber[:smtp][:server]